elams18/elams18.github.io/README.md

 ## Portfolio

-This is my portfolio containing all of my projects
+This is my portfolio containing all of my projects.

+Visit [here](https://elams18.github.io) to view the portfolio.